AnyPresence/justapis-c-sdk/README.md

 HTTP requests are handled through **libcurl**.

-You may build, install, and test the SDK as a library using CMake, or include the above files directly in your own project that links against libcurl.
+You may build, install, and test the SDK as a library using CMake, or include the above files directly in your own project.
+See 'Setup' section for more info.

 Three structs capture the core concepts of the SDK: `ja_gateway`, `ja_request`, and `ja_response`.